 The more Christians are ignorant of the principles of the Word, the more they are susceptible to false doctrine.

-Christians today are gullible?
+Christians today are gullible.
 They are carried like driftwood on a surging sea by false ideas (Eph 4:14).
 Why are they so easily deceived by cults or even manipulative evangelists on television (Mt 7:15; Mr 13:22,23)?
 They are immature in both doctrine and Christian living.
-They are vulnerable fantastic and wild supernatural claims.
+They are vulnerable to fantastic and wild supernatural claims.
 The answer to this problem is the preaching and application of the Word of God.
-The most people are ignorant of biblical truth, the more they are susceptible to error.
+The more people are ignorant of biblical truth, the more they are susceptible to error.